heybob/deep_origin/deep_origin/README.md

 1. Table row can expand vertically
 2. Names can wrap casing the cell row to enlarge.
 3. Editor can be within the cell
 4. Gracefully handing overflow using adaptive breakpoints.
-  a.
-Avatars and names: 1200px and above
+   - Avatars and names: 1200px and above
-  b.
-Only Avatar: 0 to 1200px
+   - Only Avatar: 0 to 1200px
 5. Assignee Cell Component has hardcoded variable called "maxNames" attribute to limit the number of visible names.

 ## Improvements